Get

 Crested Schnauzer Puppies

 The Crested Schnauzer is a friendly, affectionate, and social dog that forms strong bonds with their owners and makes a great family dog.
-That said, they are not ideal for novice owners.
-Although they are highly intelligent, they have a stubborn streak that can make training a challenge.
+However, they are not ideal for novice owners.
+Although highly intelligent, they have a stubborn streak that can make training a challenge.
 They are inquisitive animals that need a great deal of mental stimulation to stay happy, and they do not enjoy being left at home for long periods.
-If you are away from home frequently, this is unfortunately not the right breed for you.
+If you are away from home frequently, they may not be the right pet for you.

 Temperament & Intelligence of the Crested Schnauzer

 Crested Schnauzers have a history of ratting and hunting small vermin, and as such, any smaller pets in your home are likely to be seen as prey.
-They will need a great deal of socialization early on to prevent them from seeing your small pets as prey.
-If they are raised alongside them, this is less likely to be an issue.
-They are generally fine with cats and other dogs.
-They are known to get on well with dogs that are far larger than them and are rarely aggressive.
+They will need a lot of socialization early on to prevent them from chasing small animals.
+This is less likely to be an issue if they are raised alongside them.
+They are generally okay with cats and other dogs.
+They are known to get along well with dogs that are larger than them and are rarely aggressive.

 Things to Know When Owning a Crested Schnauzer